 Using a milk pump might feel strange at first, but it gives you much more independence without depriving your baby of precious mother’s milk.

 Breastfeeding is a learning process for both you and your child, so it can take some time to get used to.
 For this reason you shouldn’t feed your baby breast milk from a bottle for the first six to eight weeks.

 How do I pump off milk?

-How and how often should I pump milk?
+When and how often should I pump milk?

-How long can I store the milk?
+How long can I store the milk for?